Model-free generalized fiducial inference: Constructing CP sets from GF inference

 as a direct consequence of Theorem \ref{theorem:cp_cons_valid}. $\blacksquare$\\

-It is clear from Theorem \ref{gf_transducer_valid} that CP sets can be constructed from the GF inference paradigm, namely $\Upsilon_{n}^{\alpha}$ is a CP set.
-Furthermore, it follows from expression (\ref{eq:gf_transducer_derived}) that any CP set as constructed from Algorithm \ref{alg:cp_alg} can be understood as a union of sets from the imprecise GF probability distribution of $Y_{n+1}$ defined by (\ref{imprecise_gf}).
-This fact establishes the strong connection between GF inference and CP.
-Beyond this connection, in a scenario where a point prediction is required, it is less clear how to use a CP set.
+It is clear from Theorem \ref{gf_contour_valid} that CP sets can be constructed from the GF inference paradigm, namely $\Upsilon_{n}^{\alpha}$ is a CP set.
+Furthermore, it follows from expression (\ref{eq:gf_contour_derived}) that any CP set as constructed from Algorithm \ref{alg:cp_alg} can be understood as a union of focal sets from the imprecise GF probability distribution of $y_{n+1}$ defined by (\ref{imprecise_gf}).
+This fact establishes the fundamental connection between GF inference and CP.

-Certainly the finite sample validity property will be lost by mapping a CP set to a point, but within this new framework of model-free GF inference it is possible to construct a probability distribution over prediction points with desirable properties.
-This is {\em not} as simple as taking the center of each set $A_{n}(v)$ for $v \in \{1,\dots,n+1\}$ because $A_{n}(v)$ need not be convex.
-Further, the center of the nested sets $\Omega_{n}(k) = \bigcup_{1\le v \le k}A_{n}(v)$ includes the same point for every $k$, and so mapping $\Omega_{n}(k)$, i.e., a CP set, to a point prediction in this way would lead to a single point for all $k \in \{1,\dots,n+1\}$ (i.e., regardless of the desired significance level).
-The construction of a precise probabilistic approximation to the imprecise model-free GF predictive distribution is the topic of the next section.